chiranjiveejoshi/chiranjiveejoshi.github.io/resume/resume.md

 *by K11 Academy of Fitness Science, Mumbai*

 ## **OTHER ACHIEVEMENTS**
-•	Secured First Position in M.Sc.
+Secured First Position in M.Sc.
 Sports Nutrition, Semester IV, College of Home Science, Nirmala Niketan, University of Mumbai (2020)
-•	Participated in Webinar Series on ‘Sports Nutrition’, organized by Association of Sports, Nutrition and Fitness Sciences (2020)
-•	Participated in one-day workshop on ‘Research Skills- Data Analysis and Research Writing’, organized by Nutrition Society of India (2020)
-•	Volunteered at Health Mela, College of Home Science, Nirmala Niketan, University of Mumbai (2020)
-•	Adventure Course by Himalayan Mountaineering Institute, Darjeeling (West Bengal), India (2016)
-•	Volunteered at Indian Dietetic Association, Mumbai Chapter (2016)
-•	Was an active member of National Service Scheme (NSS) Committee in College (S.V.T.
+Volunteered at Health Mela, College of Home Science, Nirmala Niketan, University of Mumbai (2020) Adventure Course by Himalayan Mountaineering Institute, Darjeeling (West Bengal), India (2016) Volunteered at Indian Dietetic Association, Mumbai Chapter (2016) Was an active member of National Service Scheme (NSS) Committee in College (S.V.T.
 College of Home Science) (2016)